githubharald/CTCWordBeamSearch/README.md

 The C++ code can also be compiled into an executable.
 Further, a prototype of the algorithm is implemented in Python without any dependency to TensorFlow.

-### TenorFlow Custom Op
+### TensorFlow Custom Op

 #### 1. Compile

 Go to the ```cpp/proj/``` directory and run the script ```buildTF.sh```.
-This creates a library object (Linux only, tested with Ubuntu 16.04 and TensorFlow 1.3.0).
+This creates a library object (Linux only, tested with Ubuntu 16.04, g++ 5.4.0 and TensorFlow 1.3.0, 1.4.0, 1.5.0 and 1.6.0).
+For more information see [TF documentation](https://www.tensorflow.org/extend/adding_an_op).

 #### 2. Test Custom Op